 Marvel at the Taj Mahal, Agra

-Its beauty and elegance is an architectural expression of his undying love and devotion to her, and that may be its real draw – it was built for true love, and that love can be seen and felt in every intricately carved detail and precious gemstone that adorns its milky white walls.
+Its beauty and elegance were an architectural expression of his undying love and devotion to her, and that may be its real draw – it was built for love, and that love can be seen and felt in every intricately carved detail and precious gemstone that adorns its milky white walls.
 If you have the time, try to see it at different times of day to observe how the sun’s position and strength can change the hue of the building from a dreamy pink to a cool blue.

 2. Visit Jantar Mantar, Jaipur